husnuumus/nifi-bigquery-bundle/README.md

 - Connection Time Out: the time to wait during connection establishment with BigQuery service
 - Project Id: Google CLoud project id.
 If not specified, the process try to obtain it from provided credentials mentioned above.

+##### Not Required Properties

+- Fields to omit in json : The list of the fields that will be removed from json.
+These fields should not be listed on bigquery.
+Ex:field_name1,field_name2

 ### Deploy Bundle

 Clone this repository